lorenzwalthert/thesis-template-bookdown/README.md

     PDF output to change.
 This will **not** affect the html output.
 You can create chapters that show up in a particular output and not in the other forms as shown in `rmd/99-references.Rmd`.

+Furthermore, we want to highlight a few files in the root directory of the project:

+  - DESCRIPTION: You can use it to delcare dependent packages of your thesis in the `Imports:` field.
+If someone want’s to rebuild you thesis from scratch, the can use `remotes::install_deps()` to safisfy all R package dependencies.
+  - index.R: Contains a YAML header where a few important variables are defined.
+You can also put markdown below the HEADER.
+  - README.(R)md This document.
+  - thesis-template-bookdown.Rproj: An RStudio project.
+We recommend using RStudio for authoring your master thesis with bookdown.

 This is obviously a very short introduction to the template and it is in no way comprehensive.
 To learn more about bookdown, we encourage the